OndrejHome/fast-vm/CONTRIBUTING.md

 Write email to auther or create Issue on github with link to your article.
 Link to your article can be featured on page https://www.famera.cz/blog/fast-vm/ .

 ### Translation of fast-vm documentation
-If interested in translating the fast-vm documentation of
+If you are interested in translating the fast-vm documentation please contact me via email - ondrej-xa2iel8u@famera.cz.

 ## Thank you
 In any case of contribution or feedback to fast-vm **Thank you!**